 Section 41A of the FTR Act similarly empowers the AUSTRAC CEO to exempt a specified person, by written instrument, from one or more specified provisions.

 Although the AML/CTF Act and the FTR Act do not specifically provide for applications for exemption, in practice AUSTRAC will require a written application from any person seeking exemption under either Act.
-The Guidance Notes 2 on exemptions explain the application process and should be read in conjunction with this policy.
+The Guidance Note on exemptions explains the application process and should be read in conjunction with this policy.

 The AML/CTF Act will increasingly replace the FTR Act.
 The AML/CTF Act is being implemented in accordance with a staggered timetable and, as a result, various provisions of the FTR Act will remain in effect until such time as the AML/CTF Act has replaced them.
 During this period of transition exemptions may be sought under both Acts; applications will be assessed under the relevant legislation.